EmmyMorris/emmymorris.github.io/aboutme.md

 My name is Emmy Morris.
 I have the following qualities:

-- I am very passionate about animals
-- I'm extremely loyal to my family
-- I am a team player
+- I love animals, so I have 3 dogs and 4 cats
+- Growing up I did cheerleading and Girl Scouts
-- I am very committed to everything I do
+- I am a very positive person in everything I do

 What else do you need?